-Frame rate counters in Windows Phone Emulator
+Frame rate counters in the emulator for Windows Phone 8

 When you run an app in Windows Phone Emulator, you can use the frame rate counters to monitor the performance of your app.
 The following illustration shows the frame rate counters.